nicobailon/mcp-gemini-server/README.md

 * **Object Detection:** Detect objects in images and return bounding box coordinates (`gemini_objectDetection`) with custom prompt additions and output format options.
 * **Visual Content Understanding:** Extract information from charts, diagrams, and other visual content (`gemini_contentUnderstanding`) with structured output options.
 * **Audio Transcription:** Transcribe audio files with optional timestamps and multilingual support (`gemini_audioTranscription`) for both small and large files.
+* **MCP Client:** Connect to and interact with external MCP servers.
+  * `mcpConnectToServer`: Establishes a connection to an external MCP server.
+  * `mcpListServerTools`: Lists available tools on a connected MCP server.
+  * `mcpCallServerTool`: Calls a function on a connected MCP server, with an option for file output.
+  * `mcpDisconnectFromServer`: Disconnects from an external MCP server.
+  * `writeToFile`: Writes content directly to files within allowed directories.

 ## Prerequisites